Local-in-time existence of strong solutions to a class of compressible Power-Law flows: Preliminaries

 \begin{lemma}(\cite{Diening-2010}) There exist constants $c_1,c_2>0$ independent of $\gamma_1$ and $\gamma_2$ such that

 hold for all ${\mathbf B},~\mathbf{C} \in \mathbb{R} _{\mathrm{sym}}^{d\times d}.$ \end{lemma}

-Let $\Phi$ be a $p(t,x)$-potential and ${\mathbf u}$ denote a sufficiently smooth function over the space time cylinder.
-The brackets $\langle\cdot,\cdot\rangle$ denote integration over the space domain $\Omega.$ We will encounter the following important expressions
+Let $\Phi$ be a $p(t,x)$-potential and let ${\mathbf u}$ denote a sufficiently smooth function over the space-time cylinder.
+The brackets $\langle\cdot,\cdot\rangle$ denote integration over the space domain $\Omega.$ The following important expressions will be used.